signalkraft/mypyllant-component/README.md

 ### Seconds between scans

-Wait interval between updating (most) sensors.
+Wait interval between updating (most) sensors. **Don't set this too low, for example 10 leads to quota exceeded errors and a temporary ban**.

 The energy data and efficiency sensors have a fixed hourly interval.

 ### Delay before refreshing data after updates